How Much Should You Spend On Groceries?

 The U.S. Department of Agriculture creates the official recommendations for what households should be spending on food at home, called the USDA Food Plans.
 It updates these guidelines each month with budget recommendations that depend on the age and sex of each member of a household.
 You can find the most recent monthly Cost of Food Report on the USDA website.

 These reports are broken down into each of the USDA’s four Food Plan categories: Thrifty, Low-Cost, Moderate-Cost and Liberal.
-These plans were developed by the USDA as a guideline for what a nutritious diet looks like at different budget levels.
+The USDA developed these plans as a guideline for what a nutritious diet looks like at different budget levels.

 You can use the USDA Food Plans and Cost of Food Reports to give you a general idea of what individuals and families should be spending each month.
 Not sure which one you should be looking at?
 Here’s a quick breakdown:

-- Low-Cost: This plan represents food costs for the second-lowest quartile of food spending, according to the USDA.
-On this plan, an individual will spend $210 – $242 per month, while a family of four will spend $726 – $855.
+- Low-cost: This plan represents food costs for the second-lowest quartile of food spending, according to the USDA.
+On this plan, an individual aged 19 – 50 will spend $247.40 – $285 per month.
+A family of four, with two children between the ages of 6 and 8, will pay about $40 per month.

-A good way to figure out which plan is best for you is to look at what your current food budget is and compare it to the USDA recommendations.
+A good way to figure out which plan is best for you is to look at your current food budget and compare it to the USDA recommendations.

 Then, you can check out the USDA publications (there’s two: one for the Thrifty plan and one for the other three) that include specific recommendations for each plan.
 They break down each plan by food category and tell you how many pounds of each food type is recommended based on an individual’s age and sex.

-However, there are limits to these plans, as there really is no standard when it comes to an individual household’s needs and eating patterns.
+However, there are limits to these plans, as there is no standard for an individual household’s needs and eating patterns.
 These plans don’t factor in individual dietary restrictions or health needs.
-Use the information that is helpful to you while factoring in your own needs.
+Use the information that is helpful to you while factoring in your own needs and living expenses.

 Of course, there’s a difference between food spending guidelines and what people actually end up spending.
-To figure out how much American consumers are shelling out for food each year, look to the Bureau of Labor Statistics’ annual Consumer Expenditures survey, which reports how much people are spending on various consumer goods.
+To figure out the average cost of groceries that American consumers are shelling out for food each year, look to the Bureau of Labor Statistics’ annual Consumer Expenditures survey, which reports how much people spend on various consumer goods.

 Food Spending Through The Years

-Food spending, in line with all other spending, has generally risen steadily through the years.
-According to the Consumer Price Index, which measures price changes for consumer goods, food price increases were closely in line with overall inflation from 2013 – 2017.
+Food spending, in line with all other spendings, has generally risen steadily through the years.
+According to the Consumer Price Index, which measures price changes for consumer goods, food price increases were closely in line with overall inflation over the past few years.

-Of course, incomes have also risen throughout the years to keep up with inflation.
-In 1987, when households were spending an average of $3,664 on food, their average pre-tax income was $27,326 compared to 2017’s average household income of $73,573.
+Of course, incomes have also risen to keep up with inflation throughout the years.
+In 1987, when households were spending an average of $3,664 on food, their average pretax income was $27,326 compared to 2020’s average household income of $84,352.

 However, average expenditures don’t really tell you a whole lot.
 This Consumer Expenditures survey includes combined household incomes from less than $15,000 to more than $200,000.
 Diving further into the data, you can see how different income levels allocate spending differently.